isar/isar/docs/docs/queries.md

 | `.anyOf(list, qb)`    | Extends the query for each value in `values` and combines the conditions using logical **or**. |
 | `.allOf(list, qb)`    | Extends the query for each value in `values` and combines the conditions using logical **and**. |

-In this example we build a method that can find shoes with an optional filter:
+In this example, we build a method that can find shoes with an optional filter:

 ```dart
 Future<List<Shoe>> findShoes(Id? sizeFilter) {